FAQ: Digital rights management

 During the encryption process, an algorithm scrambles the video file to prevent playback.
 This is achieved with a content key which is a piece of unique data used in conjunction with the algorithm to both encrypt and decrypt the video content.
 To maximize security, a different key is usually used for every individual video and it is also recommended to use different keys for each asset component (for example: audio, SD video, HD video).

-A user’s player application is only able to decrypt content for viewing if it possess the same key the video was encrypted with.
+A user’s player application is only able to decrypt content for viewing if it possesses the same key the video was encrypted with.
 These content keys are typically stored on a secure licensing server such as our DRMtoday service for delivery to a user’s video player.

 Without the correct content key, an encrypted video appears blank or scrambled.
 This makes it completely unwatchable by unauthorized viewers.